 More than 2.5 million households in the U.K. are experiencing fuel poverty, being forced to choose between eating and heating.
-U.K. charity Groundwork's flagship fuel poverty relief program is called The Green Doctors, and it's designed to help the most vulnerable households save energy, stay warm and reduce their energy bills.
-The Green Doctors provide a crucial lifeline to many U.K. households, and as the cost of living surges, so does the demand for their service.
+Community charity Groundwork's flagship fuel poverty relief programme, Green Doctors helps the most vulnerable households save energy, stay warm and reduce their energy bills.
+They provide a crucial lifeline to many U.K. households, and as the cost of living surges, so does the demand for their service.